viluon/CCJam-2016/README.md

 pastebin run W5ZkVYSi viluon CCJam-2016 after-jam
 ```

 The `path` variable of `gitget` CLI can be used to install Gravity Girl somewhere else than root.
-All code should count with relative paths, but the functionality has not been tested yet.

 ```bash
 pastebin run W5ZkVYSi viluon CCJam-2016 after-jam "/Gravity Girl/"